epics-containers/epics-containers.github.io/docs/user/tutorials/generic_ioc.rst

     cp devIocStats/install.sh lakeshore340/install.sh
     code install.sh

-Now edit the install.sh script to look like the following code block.
+Now edit the install.sh script to look like the code block below.

 The changes required for any support module you care to build would be: